2059 Baboquivari: Close approaches

 The asteroid has an Earth minimum orbit intersection distance of 0.2537 AU, which corresponds to 98.8 lunar distances.
 It approached the Earth at a similar distance on 20 October 1963, shortly after its discovery.
 The eccentric asteroid is also a Mars-crosser and approached Jupiter at a distance of about 1.4 AU on 20 April 1970.

 Physical characteristics

 Little is known about Baboquivari's physical characteristics.
 Its spectral type has never been determined.

 Diameter and albedo

-It is classified as a near-Earth object larger than one kilometer in diameter by the Minor Planet Center ("1+ KM").
+It is classified as a near-Earth object larger than one kilometer in diameter by the Minor Planet Center.
 A generic magnitude-to-diameter conversion gives a diameter of 1.9 kilometers, based on the body's absolute magnitude of 16.0 and an assumed standard albedo for stony S-type asteroids (Baboquivari would still measure 1.3 kilometers in diameter, if it had a higher albedo of 0.4, typically seen among bright members of the Hungaria family).